Kenneth C. Hogate: Early life

 Hogate was born on July 27, 1897, in Danville, Indiana.
 His father was the editor and owner of the Hendricks County, Indiana Republican newspaper.
 He attempted to join the United States Army during World War I, but was rejected and instead joined the Naval Reserve.
 He attended DePauw University, where he edited the daily student newspaper.
-He graduated in 1918 and began his career with The Cleveland News Leader.
+He graduated in 1918 and began his career with the Cleveland News.
 He then worked for The Detroit News until 1921, when he was made head of Dow Jones' new Detroit bureau.

 Dow Jones & Company

-Hogate was groomed by Clarence W. Barron to eventually succeed him as head of Dow Jones and the The Wall Street Journal.
+Hogate was groomed by Clarence W. Barron to eventually succeed him as head of Dow Jones and The Wall Street Journal.
 In 1922, Hogate moved to New York City and was soon made assistant managing editor of The Wall Street Journal.
 In January 1923, Journal staff were informed that managing editor Walter Barclay had returned to his former position as head of the paper's bond department so that Hogate could succeed him.
 In 1926, he was made vice president and general manager of the Dow Jones & Company.

 Following Barron's death, his son-in-law Hugh Bancroft, succeeded him as president of Dow Jones & Company.
 Bancroft created the Financial Press Companies of America to organize all of Barron's businesses under a single holding company.
-Hogate was Bancroft's second-in-command following Bancroft's death in 1933, Hogate succeeded him as president of the FPCA and all of its subsidiaries, including Dow Jones and Barron's Publishing Company.
+Hogate was Bancroft's second-in-command and, following Bancroft's death in 1933, succeeded him as president of the FPCA and all of its subsidiaries, including Dow Jones and Barron's Publishing Company.
 Hogate suffered a stroke in 1942, which led to Wall Street Journal managing editor Bernard Kilgore assuming many of his duties.
 On November 6, 1945, Kilgore was made president of the FPCA and Hogate was elected chairman of the board.
 The change was not made public and although Hogate was no longer well enough to run the company, he remained its nominal head.